A STAR brand

-Many marketers make the mistake of evaluating exhibit booths based solely on purchase price.
-But hidden and long-term costs can quickly add up, impacting your event budget, team resources, and bottom line.
+Many marketers make the mistake of choosing a trade show booth based solely on its purchase price.
+But the true cost of a trade show booth goes far beyond the initial investment.
+Hidden and long-term expenses, like freight, drayage, labor, storage, and maintenance can quickly add up, impacting your event budget, team resources, and overall ROI.

 With the right design choices, these costs can be managed and even reduced.
 This post breaks down key elements that make up the total cost of ownership of an exhibit, so you can make smarter, more strategic decisions for your next booth.